-Note: If no Role Group mapping is created, the authentication will fail, since the user would not have any permissions in the BMC interface.
+If you do not create a role group mapping, authentication fails, because the user would not have any permissions in the BMC interface.

-Role Groups
+Role Gro oups •

-NVES-DGX None
+NVES-DGX Administrator KVM VMedia nvidia.com None

-Administrator VM edia

-nvidia.com None
+.
+None

 To add a Role Group, click on one of the cards.